carpentries-incubator/r-geospatial-urban/README.md

-# The Carpentries Workbench Template R Markdown Lesson
+# R Geospatial Urban

 This lesson is a template lesson that uses [The Carpentries Workbench][workbench].

+## Lesson Description

+## Rendered Version of This Lesson

+## Contact Information

+## Contributing Information

+## Credits / Acknowledgements

+## Citation

+## License

-## Create a new repository from this template
+To use this template to

-To use this template to start a new lesson repository, make sure you're logged into Github.
+start a new lesson repository, make sure you're logged into Github.
 Visit https://github.com/carpentries/workbench-template-rmd/generate
 and follow the instructions.
 Checking the 'Include all branches' option will save some time waiting for the first website build